Leonard Matanky: Biography

-From 2017 to 2023 Rabbi Matanky served as co-President of Religious Zionists of America/Mizrachi.
+rom 2017 to 2023 Rabbi Matanky served as co-President of Religious Zionists of America/Mizrachi.
 Prior to that he served two terms as president of the Chicago Rabbinical Council.
 Rabbi Matanky is on the boards of World Mizrachi, the Expanded Executive of the World Zionist Organization, the Religious Zionists of Chicago and Camp Moshava.
 He was the co-Chairman of the Rabbinic Action Committee of the Jewish Federation of Metropolitan Chicago for more than a decade (until 2023) and serves on the rabbinic advisory committee of the YU Torah MiTzion Kollel of Chicago.
+He is known for his rambling Sabbath sermons.

 Family

 Matanky is married to Margaret Novick, with whom he has three sons and four daughters.
 His eldest child, Yaakov, died in a car accident in 2002 near Camp Moshava Wild Rose.
 The outdoor synagogue at the camp "Beit Yaakov Levi" was named in his memory.